Run a Free North Carolina Warrant Search: Access Public Records

 Source: Wake County Sheriff’s Office7

 Mecklenburg County: Mecklenburg County participates in eCourts.
-Warrant information can also be accessed through Mecklenburg County Sheriff’s Office Warrant Inquiry.8 Providing the subject’s first and last name can initiate the search.
+Anyone can access Mecklenburg County warrant information through the Sheriff’s Office Warrant Inquiry.8 Providing the subject’s first and last name can initiate the search.
 Records can also be requested via Public Information Request or visiting the departments for in-person results at:

 Mecklenburg Courthouse